Mandarin Chinese Language Classes from BRIC

 Why you should learn Chinese: Seeing that it’s the world’s oldest continuous civilization, with a history spanning 5,000 years, China is hurtling into the future at astonishing speed – and it’s taking its language along with it.
 Mandarin Chinese is spoken by 1.4 billion people, making it the world’s most widely spoken language.
 It is an official language of the UN, the P.R. of China, Taiwan, Hong Kong, Macau, and Singapore.
 China is home to the world’s fastest growing major economy.
 Already the world’s second largest economy, it is quickly gaining on the US, which also happens to be its largest trading partner.
 China has gone from an economic backwater to powerhouse in only 30 years and, in many ways, has become the new “land of opportunity.”

-All it takes is one heated negotiating session, or a Baijiu-fueled dinner meeting, to understand that if you want to stake your claim in this land of opportunity, you have to speak the language.
-You can’t show up and expect success.
-Learning Mandarin is essential.
-Headquartered in SHANGHAI, the epicenter of the Middle Kingdom’s economic boom, BRIC’s Chinese language guides will ensure that you learn today’s Mandarin and not that of yesterday’s empire.
+All it takes is one heated negotiating session, or a Baijiu-fueled dinner meeting, to understand that if you want to stake your claim in this land of opportunity, you have to speak the language and that language is Mandarin Chinese.
+You can’t show up and expect success without learning Mandarin!
+It’s absolutely essential.
+Headquartered in SHANGHAI, the epicenter of the Middle Kingdom’s economic boom, BRIC’s Chinese language guides will ensure that you learn today’s Mandarin Chinese and not that of yesterday’s empire.
 They will take you from beginner to master.
 You will need determination and dedication in order to succeed but it can be done.
-When you learn Mandarin, you will gain the respect of your Chinese colleagues, business partners, and friends.
+When you learn the Mandarin Chinese language, you will gain the respect of your Chinese colleagues, business partners, and friends.
 Learning Mandarin will open doors that you never knew existed and expose you to a fast-paced and fascinating business world.
 Using BRIC’s innovative approach to Mandarin Chinese, you’ll unlock the mystery of China.
-Sign up for a free online evaluation today and start building your future…one BRIC at a time.
+Sign up for a free trial today and start building your future…one BRIC at a time.

 Unless you are a complete beginner, your BLOC Level will be determined by your Language Guide and Course Consultant following your free trial/course consultation.
 The decision on how many hours you would like to purchase is up to you.